Menu Close

 sudo daemon -o /var/log/hpserver.log node hpserver.js

-The server will launch and silently prepare all steps required view your HP dashboard in your browser.
+The server will launch and silently prepare all steps required to view the HousePanel dashboard in your browser.
 The first variant will send any debug output to the file named “hpserver.log” and the second variant will send debug output to the /var/log/hpserver.log file.
-It is important to note that ANY number of browsers can point to this same server and render HP dashboards, so this is the only server instance you need.
+Please note that ANY number of browsers can point to this same server and render HP dashboards, so this is the only server instance you need.

 http://192.168.1.50:8580